May 3, 2025

 What leaders do differently

 Top-performing companies treat automation not as a “nice to have,” but as a foundational layer of marketplace GTM.
-They systematize everything from offer creation to co-sell submission and revenue attribution—freeing up their teams to focus on driving pipeline, not pushing paper.
+This means that they:

-They build automated, intelligent workflows that trigger the right actions at each deal stage—whether that’s syncing a co-sell deal into AWS ACE or pulling reporting data directly into their CRM.
-With automation in place, sellers aren’t chasing status updates or manually logging activity—they’re spending more time engaging the field and closing deals.
+• Build automated workflows that trigger the right actions at each deal stage.
+With automation in place, sellers aren’t chasing status updates or manually logging activity—they’re spending more time engaging the field and closing deals

-And just like with data, automation isn’t one-size-fits-all.
-High performers use platforms like Clazar to orchestrate workflows across RevOps, Sales, and Partnerships, with the ability to customize how each team interacts with cloud systems.
-For example:
+• Don’t force one setup on every team.
+High performers use platforms like Clazar to orchestrate workflows across RevOps, Sales, and Partnerships, with the ability to customize how each team interacts with cloud systems

 • Sales gets a co-sell widget in the CRM